lynnfaraday/aresmush.com/tutorials/config/page.md

 ## page_start_marker and page_end_marker

 You can configure the markers used in the `<PM>` tag at the beginning of pages, to make them mirror your channel format.

+## page_deletion_days and page_deletion_cron

+The system will clear out old pages, mostly to prevent database bloat.
+You can control how long pages are kept.
+By default it's 60 days.

+There is a cron job to control when pages are cleared.
+By default it runs once a week in the middle of the night.
+See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/cron.html) for help if you want to change this.